markusantonwolf/tailwind-css-plugin-filters/README.md

         - Tailwind CSS default colors
 - backdrop-blur
     - Sizes from 1 - 5
+- bg-blur
+    - Sizes from 1 - 5
 - blur
     - Sizes from 1 - 5